2025 Northern Vietnam floods: Domestic response

 Prime Minister Phạm Minh Chính also approved an additional 400 billion VND in emergency funding from the Central Budget’s 2025 contingency reserve to aid four northern provinces in recovery: Thái Nguyên received 250 billion VND, Cao Bằng 80 billion VND, Lạng Sơn 50 billion VND, and Bắc Ninh 20 billion VND.
 This was the second financial aid package issued within less than two weeks for areas severely affected by the disasters.
+The State Bank of Vietnam has implemented debt repayment rescheduling (VND 1,153 billion), reduced interest rates for nearly 39,900 customers (with total interest support amounting to as much as VND 1,460 billion), and disbursed VND 6,480 billion in loans to support the recovery of production and business activities.
 The Ministry of National Defence deployed two helicopters from Air Regiment 916 (Hòa Lạc Air Base) and one helicopter from Army Corps 18 to transport Deputy Prime Minister Trần Hồng Hà and a working delegation from Gia Lam Airport on 8 October, carrying relief supplies to Lạng Sơn province.
 Hưng Yên province also contributed 1 billion VND to assist Lạng Sơn in overcoming disaster impacts.

 In Trung Giã commune (Sông Công and Thành Công hamlets) of Hanoi, on the morning of 12 October, hundreds of officers from the Hanoi Police Department and local residents worked together to pump out floodwater, remove mud, and clean houses and furniture.

 Acecook Vietnam JSC donated 3,700 boxes of instant noodles.
 On 2 October, the Vietnamese Fatherland Front Central Committee launched a nationwide appeal for contributions to support recovery from Bualoi and subsequent flooding.
 By 17 October 2025, individuals, organizations, and enterprises had pledged around 1.025 trillion VND in donations.